 Some pupils with SEN work with outside agencies to support their special educational need in addition to the support they receive in the classroom.
 Children with SEN can often work in smaller groups with the teacher or teaching assistant to give them a more concentrated level of support.

 When completing work independently, tasks can often be broken down into shorter, more manageable tasks to allow the children to be successful and feel like they can achieve.
 The outdoor learning environment is used where possible to give a more practical approach to learning for those children who have learning difficulties.
-Laptops can be used in lessons for children who have problems with motor skills and recording and sometimes in English lessons for longer pieces of writing.
+Technology can be used in lessons for children who have problems with motor skills and recording and often in KS2 lessons for longer pieces of writing.

 Where necessary, children are given learning aids to improve their independence and learning.
 We have had children benefit from the use of word banks, coloured overlays when reading; ear defenders to help with concentration; specialist cushions and weighed vests and enlarged print as well as breaks in a session to refocus attention.